-Tip: To quickly edit a tagged feature, go to Features in the left-hand navigation and choose "Features."
-Then choose "Manage Features In-App" to open the Designer on the page where the feature has been tagged.
+Tip: To quickly edit a tagged feature, go to 'Product' in the left-hand navigation and click 'Features'.
+Then choose 'Manage Features In-App' to open the Designer on the page where the feature has been tagged.

 Exclude text from feature’s rule

-- In multi-lingual apps when the text in a button may change with different users.
+- In multi-lingual apps where button texts are different for different users.

 - A button does not have consistent text across users or times

-Used for features that appear across your Mobile App, such as on the navigation menu or a tab bar button.
-Using App-Wide will allow Pendo to collect click events for these features regardless of the page it was tagged on in the Mobile App.
+Used for features that appear across your mobile app, such as on the navigation menu or a tab bar button.
+Using App-Wide will allow Pendo to collect click events for these features regardless of the page it was tagged in your app.